 “Keeping active during pregnancy has a myriad of benefits for both mom and baby,” says Deanna Cordo, owner of YogaBarre Wellness and mother of two.
-Mom may experience an easier labor and delivery, more energy, fewer of the typical pregnancy aches and pains, better immunity, and a better bounce-back postpartum.
-Potential benefits for baby include a healthier heart and brain, as well as a tendency toward a healthier lifestyle and even (future) athleticism.
-Who would have thought, right?
-But it makes sense when you really think about it.
+Regular exercise, including a barre class, may help moms experience easier labor and delivery, more energy, fewer typical pregnancy aches and pains, better immunity, and a better bounce-back postpartum.1 Potential benefits for baby include a healthier heart and brain, as well as a tendency toward a healthier lifestyle and even (future) athleticism.2,3 Who would have thought, right?
+But it makes sense when you think about it.
 We, as parents, have an opportunity to role model so many of the good life habits we want our kiddos to pick up — why would staying in shape be any different?

-Deanna says the benefits don’t stop once baby arrives on the scene.
-She says it’s important for mom to get some “me time,” and to rebuild her strength.
-Working out on a regular basis has proven to boost energy levels, promote better sleep, and can even help improve your post-pregnancy mood and hormones.
-“When mommy is feeling good, she can be in a better place for her family.
-No one benefits from mommy burn out,” Deanna says.
+Deanna says the benefits of a barre class during pregnancy, or any other regular exercise, don’t stop once baby arrives on the scene.
+She says it’s important for mom to get some “me time” and to rebuild her strength.
+Working out regularly has proven to boost energy levels, promote better sleep, and can even help improve your post-pregnancy mood and hormones.1,4 “When mommy is feeling good, she can be in a better place for her family.
+No one benefits from mommy burnout,” Deanna says.
 “Taking the time to recharge yourself is just as important as all the things we do for everyone else, so you should feel good about making the decision to recommit to all the healthy things you love!”

 Speaking of love, we’ve all been hearing a lot about “barre” classes.
 What does a typical barre workout entail, and what are the benefits?